-Scholarships are generally awarded on the basis of a specific type of accomplishment, such as academic performance, leadership, or choice of academic program and do not have to be repaid.
+Scholarships are generally awarded on the basis of a specific type of accomplishment, such as academic performance, leadership, or choice of the academic program, and do not have to be repaid.
+Below is an active list of external scholarship opportunities in which require a separate application for consideration.

 ASID Foundation Legacy Scholarship